ftvc-org/maven_service/README.md

 - Signing the commits (GPG) resulting from the maven release
 - Increment the major or minor version
 - Use a bot for your release
+- - Use a bot for your release